0xDBFB7/ionprinter/documents/log/log.md

 First, we move the bowtie stack off the feedthroughs.
 This reduces the paralleism requirements and allows us to use standards spark plugs for the high current connections.

-Aluminium joints were previously unattainable - however, I've recently learned of the existance of aluminium brazing flux - available at McMaster!
+Aluminium joints were previously unattainable - however, I've recently learned of the existence of aluminium brazing flux - available at McMaster!
 TIG is of course also an option - though it has the disadvantage of being rather more permanent than a simple braze.

 http://home.earthlink.net/~jimlux/hv/sparkplug.htm